Tenuous Neutrality in Missouri

 Curtis Deploys Along Pea Ridge

-Learning of Van Dorn’s advance, Curtis concentrated the 10,500 soldiers under his command and established a strong defensive position on Pea Ridge, which runs in an east-west direction just north of Sugar Creek.
+After reuniting the Army of the Southwest, Curtis concentrated his 10,500 soldiers and established a strong defensive position on Pea Ridge, which runs in an east-west direction just north of Sugar Creek.

 March 6, 1862 – Van Dorn Tries to Outflank Curtis

-Seeing that a head-on attack would be senseless, Van Dorn marched his entire army around Pea Ridge to Curtis’s rear on the evening of March 6 and then split it into two columns.
-Van Dorn ordered one column, under McCulloch’s command to circle around the west end of the ridge.
-Meanwhile, Van Dorn led the other column around the east end to trap the Federals in between.
-Attacking from the rear on each flank, Van Dorn’s plan called for forcing the Yankees off Pea Ridge and defeating them as they retreated toward Sugar Creek.
+Upon arriving at Curtis’ rear, Van Dorn split his army into two columns.
+He deployed one column, under McCulloch’s command at the west end of the ridge.
+Meanwhile, Van Dorn led the other column to the east end, aiming to trap the Federals in between.
+Attacking from the rear on each flank, Van Dorn intended to force the Yankees off Pea Ridge and defeat them as they retreated toward Sugar Creek.

 The Battle of Pea Ridge was a resounding Union victory.
 The Confederates suffered approximately 2,000 casualties (killed. wounded, and missing/captured), compared to 1,384 federal losses.
 The Rebels failed to capitalize on one of the few battles during the war in which they significantly outnumbered their enemy.

 The victory secured federal control of Missouri, and it enabled the Union to focus on other areas in the Mississippi Valley.
-Curtis continued to pursue Van Dorn through Arkansas but never caught him.
+Curtis continued to pursue Van Dorn through Arkansas, but never caught him.
 At the request of General P. G. T. Beauregard, Van Dorn abandoned Arkansas in April, moving his command to Corinth, Mississippi, to prepare for a grand assault on Major General Ulysses S. Grant’s Army of Tennessee at Pittsburg Landing, Tennessee.